Abrito101/Portfolio/Blog/posts/First Real Experience.md

 Then we create firewall rules to bypass the vpn.
 In Firewall -> Rules -> [OPT3] we add a new rule.
 In this rule our source OPT 3 will allow any traffic to any destination using the WAN_DHCP gateway.
 This bypasses the Mullvlad gateway we set up for our network.
 Then we set up a rule that blocks any traffic from OPT 3 to the LAN to isolate this network from our network.

+Now we configure our NAT rules since we do have a hybrid/manual setup and we put our interface as WAN and make the source address our OPT 3 network, and the NAT address the WAN.
+Now we need to configure the WLAN.

+So now we go under Omada Tplink cloud manager and create a new WLAN under Quick Config, this creates the wifi for us to connect to.
+We make the SSID (the name of the wifi) and then we put in the password.

+Then we create a new LAN